Modi enjoys twin triumphs for India's Hindu nationalists

 This triggered religious riots that killed 2,000 people, most of them Muslims.

-A lengthy legal battle ensued but in November, in a major victory for the BJP, India's top court awarded the site to Hindus, allowing a temple "touching the sky" to be built.
+A lengthy legal battle ensued but in November, in a major victory for Modi's BJP party, India's top court awarded the site to Hindus, allowing a temple "touching the sky" to be built.

+Wednesday's lavish religious ceremony will be shown live on television and reportedly beamed onto the screens of Times Square in New York.
+Small celebrations are expected across the country.

+Modi, 69, will share the stage with the head of the RSS, the militaristic hardline Hindu group that is parent to the BJP and which Modi joined as a young man.

 - Righting wrongs -

-Further cementing his place in India's annals is Kashmir, divided between India and Pakistan since 1947, the spark for two wars and the source of much bloodshed.
+Further cementing Modi's place in his country's annals is Kashmir, divided between India and Pakistan since 1947, the spark for two wars and the source of much bloodshed.

-The BJP has long seen the special status enjoyed by the part of Kashmir controlled by India as a historical wrong, and on August 5 last year Modi abolished it.

 Indian-administered Kashmir was placed under lockdown for the anniversary